Divorce Property Settlement – How Much Will I Get?

 - Jane is to receive a superannuation split into her superannuation account of $40,000 from John’s superannuation.

-This is just an example of how a split could work.
+This is just an example of how a divorce in Australia property settlement could work.

 Ultimately it is up to the parties to make decisions as to how they would like to receive the funds and what they would be happy with.